Choose the health content that’s right for you, and get it delivered right in your inbox.

 Dopamine is a brain chemical that is linked to motivation.
 It’s released when we taste something delicious, after we exercise and when we have positive social interactions.

-Because dopamine rewards us for certain behaviors, it motivates us to do those behaviors again.
 Since positive social experiences release dopamine, those experiences are transferred to the virtual world through our devices and social media platforms.
 Each text message, email and “like” on Facebook or Instagram becomes a positive social stimulus where we keep craving more.
-These cravings for virtual stimuli can lead to addiction to screens and replace healthy in-person interactions and outdoor time.

 Effects of Too Much Screen Time